 The pre-inspection will identify any defects to the existing highway which will not be considered the responsibility of the licensee.
 The post-erection inspection will determine any additional defect which will be considered to have been caused by the scaffold/hoarding or the operations associated with it.
 Such defects will be reinstated and the costs recharged to the licensee.

-Please note, if sufficient notice isn't given to the highway authority (at least 24 hours) to allow a pre-inspection to be undertaken then any defects noted at the post-erection inspection will be deemed to be the responsibility of the licensee and costs of reinstatement re-charged to him.
+Please note, if sufficient notice isn't given to the highway authority (at least 24 hours) to allow a pre-inspection to be undertaken then any defects noted at the post-erection inspection will be deemed to be the responsibility of the licensee and the costs of reinstatement will be re-charged to them.